0xali3n/Hactoberfest-Beginner/README.md

 ## How Does it Work?
 Hacktoberfest is open to everyone in our global community!
 - Maintainers determine if their open-source projects participate.
-- Four Successful pull requests submitted on GitHub and GitLab are rewarded.
+- 4 successful pull requests submitted on GitHub and GitLab are rewarded.
 - Engaged maintenance of Hacktoberfest tagged repositories are rewarded.

-This year, the first 50,000 participants who successfully complete the challenge will be eligible to receive a prize.
+This year, the first 40,000 participants who successfully complete the challenge will be eligible to receive a prize.

 ***
 ## Rules To Contribute To This Repo